RumiaGIT/poe-image-classification/README.md

 /data:                            Dataset used during the project.
 /images:                          Images and examples used in the Jupyter Notebook and readme.
-README.md:                        You're reading it. poe-fashion-mnist.ipynb:          Code for the creation, training, and testing of a PyTorch CNN.
+README.md:                        You're reading it. poe_fashion_mnist.ipynb:          Code for the creation, training, testing, and evaluation of a PyTorch CNN.
 ~~~